ibm-cloud-docs/account/sessions-settings.md

 To update your user's allowed number of concurrent sessions by using terraform, complete the following steps:

-1. In your Terraform configuration file, find the Terraform code that you used to create the `iam_account_settings_instance`.
+1. Create an argument in your `main.tf` file.
+The following example sets the number of allowed concurrent sessions by using the `ibm_iam_account_settings` and `iam_account_settings_instance` resources.
 2. Enter the period of time in seconds in which you want a session to invalidate due to inactivity.
 Supported valid values are
    * Any whole number greater than '0'.
    * Use `NOT_SET` to unset account setting and use service default.